OpenCHAMI/openchami.org/content/guides/getting_started.md

 #### Dependencies

-* Docker - This quickstart assume that the target operating system is Rocky Linux 9.3, which by default does not come pre-installed with docker.
+* Docker - This quickstart assumes that the target operating system is Rocky Linux 9.3, which by default does not come pre-installed with docker.
 Rocky also does not by default have access to docker's repositories, and will install an alternaitve that's incompatible with OpenCHAMI, Podman, when a user attempts to install `docker` from yum.
 We've provided steps from [Docker's installation guide](https://docs.docker.com/engine/install/rhel/) to make sure you can get your containers up and running with ease:

 Install yum-utils and point your machine at Docker's repo:
 ```bash {title="Install yum-utils"}